Financial Aid Forms

 If requested, explain circumstances that may have prevented you from completing your degree or certificate within the maximum number of credits allowed (for details, see Academic Standards for Financial Aid).
 Check in at the Kodiak Corner Front Counter for the Financial Aid on duty person and submit to the On Duty.

-These conditions are a signed agreement by all students that outline the requirements of financial aid awards.
+These conditions are an agreement by all students that outline the requirements of financial aid awards.

 Eligibility for grant aid (state and federal) is based on the type of grant aid and the number of credits enrolled in as of the end of the last day to add/drop classes for the quarter, or the number of credits a student is registered in when a financial aid award is made, if after the add/drop deadline for the quarter.